+~How hard is it to manage the CPCNH plan?

-~How much effort is involved in setting up Community Power with CPCNH?
-Fairly streamlined.
-Set up an Electric Aggregation Committee.
-Prepare planboilerplate.
-Two Public Hearings are required.
-Templates for the plan and conducting hearings are available.
-CPCNH will develop a town logo for the program and can help with publicity.
-They can work with the Selectboard and Tamworth Energy Committee, so that both groups are familiar with the contract and can explain it to the public.
-There needs to be a vote at Town Meeting to authorize the Selectboard to contract with the provider to set up Community Power and launch the program.
-There also needs to be a final public meeting about the launch.
+There are two Public Hearings required.
+Templates for conducting hearings are available.
+CPCNH can help work with Selectboard and Tamworth Energy committee so that they are familiar with the contract and can explain it to the public.
 The management process is reasonable for a small team to handle.

 Discussion of the Presentations.
-(All external guests gone).

-TEC members will be creating a comparison matrix that will help compare the three different groups: Standard Power, Colonial Power/Freedom Energy Logistics and Community Power Coalition of NH.
+TEC members will be creating a template that will help compare the three different groups: Standard Power, Colonial Power/Freedom Energy Logistics and Community Power Coalition of NH.